 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, gallbladder problems, lung disease or breathing problems (including COPD, sleep apnea), pancreas problems, an underactive thyroid, an adrenal problem, a spine deformity, problems with urination, an enlarged prostate, or a history of seizures, depression, or mental health problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, gallbladder problems, lung disease or breathing problems (including COPD, sleep apnea), pancreas problems, an underactive thyroid, an adrenal problem, a spine deformity, problems with urination, an enlarged prostate, or a history of seizures, depression, or mental health problems.
+Tell your doctor if you have heart disease, congestive heart failure, a slow heartbeat, or a history of heart rhythm problems (including long QT syndrome).
 Tell your doctor if you have ever had a head injury, brain tumor, or stroke.
 Tell your doctor if you have ever been addicted to alcohol or drugs.

 - This medicine may cause the following problems: